College Basketball Hot Seat Report

 These coaches need to start winning right now, but that may not even be enough…

-• McMahon was great at Murray State before he was hired at LSU in 2022, stepping into a program that had just fired successful head coach Will Wade due to NCAA violations.
+- McMahon was great at Murray State before he was hired at LSU in 2022, stepping into a program that had just fired successful head coach Will Wade due to NCAA violations.
 He essentially had to start over via freshmen and transfers and was able to get the Tigers to the NIT in year two.
 But the overall picture is not great – 45-53 through three seasons, including 14th- and 15th-place finishes in the SEC.
 Recruiting has not been bad but the roster turnovers continue to happen, which is making it hard to maintain consistency in Baton Rouge.
 McMahon is still on his original seven-year deal which outlines a pretty minimal buyout if LSU were to make a change during or after this season.
-UPDATE: The Tigers are 12-4 overall but alone at the bottom of the SEC with a 0-3 start.
-They host a struggling Kentucky team next, but still have plenty of tough opponents ahead.
+UPDATE: The Tigers were the worst team in the SEC at just 3-15 (15-17 overall), but the school has financial incentive to not make a change this offseason.
+They would owe McMahon in the range of $10 million if they fired him without cause, which would be on top of the ~$54 million (!!!!!!!) in buyouts they are paying former football coach Brian Kelly.

-• Through four seasons, Moser has one NCAA Tournament and one NIT appearance but has yet to finish higher than 7th in conference.
+- Through four seasons, Moser has one NCAA Tournament and one NIT appearance but has yet to finish higher than 7th in conference.
 The Sooners were decent last year in the historically strong SEC, getting into the Big Dance despite a 6-12 league record.
 But overall this is not the level of success OU fans were hoping for when Moser was hired in 2021.
 One thing he has done well so far is recruit the transfer portal, with another strong group arriving in Norman this offseason – headlined by Xzavier Brown (St. Joe’s), Derrion Reid (Alabama) and Nijel Pack (Miami FL).
 This is a team that can make noise in the SEC, but if the Sooners falter again that could very well be it for Moser.
-UPDATE: The Sooners are 11-5 with a couple nice wins and no truly bad losses, but their 1-2 start to SEC play is not instilling much confidence in Moser.
-Six of OU’s next ten games are against ranked opponents.
+UPDATE: The Sooners had a 9-game losing streak in January, but were able to finish strong – they won six of their last eight league games and reached the SEC Tournament quarterfinals via a 20-point upset of Texas A&M. They play in the CBC in April after finishing 19-15 (7-11), and since there has been no word otherwise it seems Moser will return.

-• Mike Young’s program continues to slide in the wrong direction, peaking with a ACC Tournament title in 2022 for a second-straight NCAA appearance.
+- Mike Young’s program continues to slide in the wrong direction, peaking with a ACC Tournament title in 2022 for a second-straight NCAA appearance.
 The Hokies then went a combined 51-49 (26-34 ACC) with two NITs over the last three seasons, missing the postseason altogether in 2025.
 The overall job that Young has done is still decent, but the negative momentum could continue this year, as Tech ranks near the bottom of the league in both HS and transfer classes.
-UPDATE: The Hokies are 13-4 (2-2 ACC) and scored an upset over rival Virginia, who were ranked #21 at the time.
+UPDATE: The Hokies improved this year and also scored an upset over rival Virginia, who were ranked #21 at the time, but still missed the NCAA Tournament for the fourth-straight year.
+It appears Young will be back in 2026-27, the final year of his current contract (as of now).

 WE’VE GOT OUR EYE ON YOU, COACH